 They used Facebook ads to target users based on interests and age.
 Here are the results they generated:

-Remember to set up a lead nurturing system at the backend if you want to maximize your leads, because the vast majority of them aren’t ready to buy your product yet.
-You’ll have to educate and persuade them first – and to do that, you need a system in place to communicate with them regularly.
+Remember to set up a lead nurturing system, if you want to maximize your leads, because the vast majority of them aren’t ready to buy your product, yet.
+You’ll have to educate and persuade them first – and, to do that, you need a system in place to communicate with them regularly.

 Strategy #2: Craft a Compelling Lead Magnet

 A lead magnet is basically an ethical bribe.
 It’s what you offer to your leads to persuade them to give you their email address and other contact information.

 You can choose from lots of options, when you’re deciding what to give away.
 For example, Ryan Deiss, founder of Digital Marketer, gave away the social media swipe file below.
 Within 45 days, he had collected over 28,500 leads.

 Bidsketch, a SaaS proposal building application, uses a unique style to ask for your email address before you start the free trial:

 If you operate an online store, you could give away discount codes or offer free shipping to your customers.
 Other lead magnets that have been proven to work include:

 - Free tools